 In-depth!
 Whether employees are working on-site or working from home, for the sake of overall productivity enhancement and virtue of the workplace, establishing workplace ethics and behavior is necessary.

 What is Unethical Behavior in a Workplace?

 Ethical behavior leads to the measures taken by individuals between what is legal.
-And what is correct to do even when no one is monitoring them.
-So, unethical behavior in the workplace and for those who are working from home means the illegal actions taken by an employee while working or performing other activities that are not in favor of the company or are leading to failing business operations.
-As a result, unethical behavior may be seen in every organization and in a lot of different ways.
+And what is correct to do even when no one is monitoring them?
+So, unethical behavior in the workplace and for those who are working from home means the illegal actions taken by an employee while working or performing other activities.
+That are not in favor of the company or are leading to failing business operations.
+As a result, unethical behavior may be seen in every organization and a lot of different ways.